 Coat closet: Is everything hung up properly?
 Pick up things that go elsewhere.
 Throw away trash.

-Dining table: Grab anything that belongs somewhere else.
+Dining room: Grab anything that belongs somewhere else.
 Toss the trash.
 Wipe the tabletop.

-Kitchen cupboards and counters: Put things away.
+Kitchen: Put things away.
 Grab anything that belongs somewhere else.
-Wipe the countertops.
+Wipe the appliance fronts and countertops.
 (You don’t need to move anything — just wipe up spills.)
 Clean obvious messes on the floor.
 Empty the trash.

 Family room: Throw away trash.
 Grab anything that belongs in a different room.
 Straighten throw pillows and blankets.
 Tidy the coffee and end tables.
 Wipe up crumbs or spills.

-Remember, you’re resetting those spaces, not re-cleaning them, so don’t let yourself get overwhelmed!
+Remember, you’re resetting those spaces not re-cleaning them, so don’t get overwhelmed!

 Put Everything Away